Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In which step of the 'continual improvement model' is an improvement plan implemented?
+### In which step of the Continual Improvement model is an improvement plan implemented?

 - [ ] What is the vision?.
 - [ ] How do we get there?